libredesktop/Libredesktop.github.io/lubuntu_vs_Windows.md

 # lubuntu vs Windows

 How does lubuntu compare to Windows?
+Why is lubuntu a good alternative?

 ## lubuntu Hardware Requirements vs Windows Hardware Requirements